Home > How to Tips

 5. Select the folder you created and wanted to add a password to and click the Choose button.

-6. Choose the 128-bit AES encryption (recommended) option in Encryption section.password protect a dmg file on Mac
+6. Choose the 128-bit AES encryption (recommended) option in the Encryption section.password protect a dmg file on Mac

 7. Enter your password and re-enter it again to verify, and then click Choose button.enter and re enter password to protect a file on Mac